orthodoc/medtoolkit/_courses/get-your-free-guide-on-less-is-more.md

 {:.left-blockquote}
 > Thank you for the inspiration --- Dr Matang

+{:.right-blockquote}
+> Got down to doing it today.
+And eureka!!
+It says exactly what we doctors suffer from.
+I'm loving the snippets --- Dr Shishir

 Here's a gist of what you will get when you sign up:

   - Less time or no time